garden-io/garden/docs/reference/commands.md

 # Set to false if the command execution was unsuccessful.
 success:

-# A map of all executed Builds (or Builds scheduled/attempted) and information about the them.
+# A map of all executed Builds (or Builds scheduled/attempted) and information about them.
 build:
   <Build name>:
     # The full log from the build.